acalish/travel-app-api/README.md

 I began by making sure that I could perform CRUD actions on each resource through curl scripts, and then added the relationship between them.
 Once I set up the relationship I again tested through curl that CRUD could still happen.
 I also set up my app so that users can only see their own resources.

-#### User Stories
-As a user I want to sign up, sign in, change my password, sign out.
-As a registered user I want to create a new trip that has a destination, start and end dates, and a title (think Amanda’s Wedding or College Reunion).
-As a registered user I want to edit my trip.
-As a registered user I want to delete my trip.
-As a registered user I want to see all of my trips.

 #### Entity Relationship Diagrams
 [ERD](https://imgur.com/a/eBDXsdw)